djeada/Statistics-Notes/notes/time_series/autocorrelation_function.md

 #### Sample Autocorrelation Function

-In practice, the ACF is estimated from the data using sample autocorrelations.
-The **sample autocorrelation coefficient** $r_k$ at lag $k$ is calculated as:
+In practice, the population ACF is unknown and is estimated from the observed series.
+One common sample autocorrelation coefficient at lag $k$ is:

 $$
 r_k = \frac{\sum_{t=1}^{N-k} (x_t - \bar{x})(x_{t+k} - \bar{x})}{\sum_{t=1}^{N} (x_t - \bar{x})^2}